-For more than 25 years, DCA-VET has implemented a large number of projects to improve livestock health and productivity.
+For almost 30 years, DCA has implemented a large number of projects to improve livestock health and productivity.
 Most of these projects offer an integrated package of paravet (refresher) training, establishment and support of veterinary field units, and extension services.
-Recently, also the development of livestock value chains has become an essential component of the DCA-VET projects.
+Recently, also the development of livestock value chains has become an essential component of the DCA projects.

-All these projects should finally result in a sustainable system of animal health care.
-To this end, the projects focus on four main aims:
+All these projects should finally result in a sustainable system of animal health care and an improved livelihood of the rural Afghan population.
+To this end, the projects focus on four main goals:

 - Filling the gaps in the nation-wide VFU network

-- Achieving a sound public-private cooperation in animal health care
+- Achieving a sound public-private cooperation in the livestock sector

-DCA-VET covers almost all provinces of Afghanistan from 2014.
-DCA-VET is now supporting the livestock owners in 29 out of 34 provinces.
-Not covered are Nimruz, the desert-like, sparsely populated province in the Southwest, and Nuristan, Lagman, and Konar in the East.
-In these three provinces, Madera and Relief International are supporting veterinary services and coordinate their work with DCA-VET.
-In all other provinces, DCA-VET is the main organisation working on the development of animal health care.
+With its projects, DCA Livestock Programs covers a large part of Afghanistan.
+Presently, DCA is supporting the livestock owners in 26 out of 34 provinces.
+Not covered are the southern provinces of Afghanistan, and Nuristan and Konar in the east.
+In several of these provinces, Madera and Relief International are supporting veterinary services and are coordinating their work with DCA.
+In the other 26 provinces, DCA is the main organisation working on the development of the livestock sector.